Public engagement and science policy

-In order to do this I use a wide range of experimental techniques, which allows me to study the function of these genes at all levels - from individual cells to the whole person.
-To achieve this, I collaborate with many other researchers within Oxford, elsewhere in the UK, and internationally.
+We use a wide range of experimental techniques to study the function of these genes at all levels - from individual cells to the whole person.
+To achieve this, we collaborate with many other researchers within Oxford, elsewhere in the UK, and internationally.

-My current research focuses on two main areas: the voltage-gated calcium channels (VGCCs) and the COMT gene.
+Our current research focuses on two main areas: the voltage-gated calcium channels (VGCCs) and the KALRN gene.

-In recent years, large-scale genetics studies have identified regions of the genome that are associated with risk for developing psychiatric disorders.
-The VGCC genes have emerged from these (and other) studies, as promising new drug targets for treating psychiatric illnesses.
-Calcium is an important signalling molecule in all cell types, and the VGCCs regulate its entry into electrically-active cells, like brain cells.
-My research investigates which VGCC subtypes are most relevant for psychiatric disorders.
-I am also exploring which VGCC subtypes are present in the brain, compared to the cardiovascular system, since brain VGCCs are likely to represent more selective drug targets for psychiatry.
+In recent years, large-scale studies have identified regions of the genome that are associated with risk for psychiatric disorders.
+The VGCC and KALRN genes have emerged from these (and other) studies, as promising new drug targets for treating psychiatric illnesses.
+As well as understanding how KALRN and the VGCCs influence brain function and risk for psychiatric illness, we are investigating which VGCC and KALRN subtypes are expressed in the brain compared with peripheral tissues, since brain subtypes are likely to represent the most selective drug targets.

 From gene to drug target: the COMT story